Property Tax Calculator

 *The above graphs detail the utility increase for a Single Family Dwelling.

-Based on the taxes and other fees that make up your tax bill, this graph provides a 2015-2016 percentage of total taxes comparison.
-Municipal Property, Provincial School, and other agency taxes have maintained their proportions.
+Based on the taxes and other fees that make up your tax bill, this graph provides a 2020-2021 percentage of total taxes comparison.
+Municipal Property and other agency taxes have maintained their proportions while the Provincial School share of the bill has changed slightly.
 The District portion of Utility user fees continues to align our cost of providing service with the condition of existing infrastructure and its future replacement.

 *The above graph compares your Utility increase to an increase for a Single Family Dwelling.